 3. Stroll around stunning Sherkin Island

-With beautiful sandy beaches, four different walking paths catering to all abilities and even two restaurants – Sherkin House & Jolly Rogers.
+With beautiful sandy beaches, four different walking paths catering to all abilities, and even two restaurants – Sherkin House & Jolly Rogers.
 There is plenty to fill your day on Sherkin Island.
-Plus, if you fancy staying the night you can choose from Sherkin House (with its 21 ensuite bedrooms) or one of the locally-run B&B’s.
+Plus, if you fancy staying the night you can choose from Sherkin House (with its 21 ensuite bedrooms) or one of the locally-run B&Bs.

 From Baltimore you can also book on this excellent boat tour to Cape Clear Island and Fastnet Rock Lighthouse.
-Cape Clear is a bigger island next to Sherkin and is a fanous Gaeltacht region (residents here speak Irish!).
+Cape Clear is a bigger island next to Sherkin and is a famous Gaeltacht region (residents here speak Irish!).
+This tour costs €57 per person and is 6 hours long.

 4. Visit Mizen Head

 Mizen Head is the most Southwesterly point in Ireland and is located in the region of Carbery in West Cork.
-Whilst here, why not be brave and cross the iconic bridge – where below in the crashing waves you may spot seals and their pups.
-On a clear day you may also be able to see dolphins and whales frolicking in the Atlantic ocean.
-Entrance to Mizen Head is €7.50 per adult.
+Whilst here, why not be brave and cross the iconic bridge – where below in the crashing waves you may spot seals and their pups?

-From Cork City you can book on this highly-recommended tour to Mizen Head, which includes visits to Clonakilty, Bantry, Gougane Barra and Mizen Head!
+From Cork City, you can book on this highly-recommended tour to Mizen Head, which includes visits to Clonakilty, Bantry, Gougane Barra, and of course Mizen Head!
+Prices start from €78 per person for this full-day tour!

-5. Enjoy a michelin-recommended meal at The Bulman in Kinsale
+5. Enjoy a Michelin-recommended meal at The Bulman in Kinsale

-You can’t miss The Bulman, pained bright orange and with an excellent location in Summercove overlooking Kinsale Harbour.
-Despite its playful exterior, The Bulman serves up some of the best food in Cork.
-With numerous awards under its belt, its worth reserving a table in advance especially during the busy summer months.
+With numerous awards under its belt, it’s worth reserving a table in advance, especially during the busy summer months.
 Be sure to order a seafood dish, the seafood is so fresh and most is locally caught.
 After dinner, take your drinks outside to enjoy the sun setting over Kinsale.

 6. Visit some of Ireland’s best beaches

-• Barleycove beach – often named by the media as the ‘most beautiful beach in Ireland’.
-Located a 20 minute drive from the town of Schull, and backed by numerous sand dunes – Barleycove is certainly a spectacular beach.
+- Barleycove Beach – often named by the media as the ‘most beautiful beach in Ireland’.
+Located a 20-minute drive from the town of Schull, and backed by numerous sand dunes – Barleycove is certainly a spectacular beach.

 7. Catch the cable car to Dursey Island